wmay/euc-safety/_guides/traffic.md

 ## Mirror, horn, and turn signals

 Rearview mirrors are very useful in traffic.
-Generally riders get one either attached to their helmet or on their wrist.
+EUC riders can get one attached to their helmet or on their wrist.
 I recommend them to everyone riding on the street.

 A horn can also come in handy now and then (for example, if a car starts to merge into your lane, or pull out in front of you).
+Electric horns made for bicycles can work well, and some EUC apps have horn capabilities too.

 There are some turn signal lights made for cyclists, but they aren't strictly needed.
 Since our hands are free on a unicycle, we can use the bicycle hand